Whitepapers & Reports

 In meeting the growth ahead for clinical trials there must be a focus on efficiency as their supply already suffers from major issues with wastage levels.
 This is lack of control is problematic with the rising public scrutiny on spending by pharmaceutical companies.

-When sites are under supplied, sponsors may be forced to halt enrolment or even freeze patient treatments.
+When sites are under supplied, sponsors may have to halt enrolment or even freeze patient treatments.
 This could have a large influence on the outcomes of a trial.
 Due to a range of factors, study design, patient enrolment, quantity of sites, site location, that can suddenly change the level of supplies needed for a trial to run, supply managers reduce the risk of stock outs by supplying a surplus of medicine.
 This in many cases spills over to become overage – when the investigational medicines have to be wasted at the end of a trial or hit their expiry dates before consumption.

 Though life sciences companies see value across the full supply chain, it’s the last mile that matters the most to the customer.
 When customers can’t get what they want when they want it due to product loss, theft, spoilage, counterfeiting or other disruptions, it can be incredibly damaging to a company’s brand and bottom line.

-With this in mind, we surveyed 150+ pharma logistics leaders to learn more about the key challenges, solutions and trends impacting the last mile of the life sciences supply chain.
+We surveyed 150+ pharma logistics leaders to learn more about the key challenges, solutions and trends impacting the last mile of the life sciences supply chain.
 Highlights include:

 - Analysis of what causes the most last mile disruptions and how firms are addressing these issues